rapmue/ui.bootstrap.contextMenu/README.md

 ## Menu Options

-Every menu option has an array with 2 indexs.
-Most items will use the `[String, Function]` format.
-If you need a dynamic item in your context menu you can also use the `[Function, Function]` format.
+Every menu option is an object with named properties.
+Most items will use the `{name: String, iconClass: String, onClick: Function}` format.
+If you need a dynamic item in your context menu you can also use the `[name: Function, iconClass: Function, onClick: Function]` format.

 ```js
 $scope.menuOptions = [